Versus-91/houseclassifieds/README.md

 - Property listings with images and details
 - Search and filter properties
 - Agent and user accounts with roles
-- Schedule property viewings
-- Real-time messaging between agents and buyers
+- messaging between agents and buyers
 - Admin dashboard (Web only)
 - Push notifications (Mobile)
 <p align="center">